webmd-health-services/Prism/README.md

 #### When Writing Modules

-***DO*** ship your module's dependencies as nested modules, preferably in a "Modules" directory.
+***DO*** ship your module's dependencies as nested modules.
+Use Prism to manage these as it structures dependencies to avoid deep nesting errors.
 Import dependencies from that private location.
 A module can have its own version of a module loaded privately.

 ***DO NOT*** use the `NestedModules` module manifest property.
 Use an explicit `Import-Module` in your root module to import dependencies saved inside your module.